The Delium Story

 In 425 BC the Boeatians, allies of the Spartans, and Athenians were at war.
-The Athenians fought with with greater numbers.
+The Athenians fought with greater numbers.
 The Boeatians, with lesser numbers, acted tactically, applied new technology and won – Delium was saved.

-Delium continues the tradition of tactics and technology to win.
+Delium continues the tradition of combining clever tactics and technology to help you win.

 Tactics & Technology